ttddttdd/simple_deployment_pipeline/README.md

-#  The Simple_deployment_pipeline
+#  Simple_deployment_pipeline

-This is simple deployment pipeline for Golang application and CockroachDB.
+This is a simple deployment pipeline for the Golang application and CockroachDB.

 ## System Requirements: